the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-challenges.md

 Ensuring code review is effective and enriching for those involved relies on the author and reviewers approaching it in a certain way, and avoiding some of the many pitfalls involved.

 When author and reviewers are working together and in collaboration, the exercise of reviewing can be both enjoyable and beneficial.
-When reviews become antagonistic they can cause immense hard.
+When reviews become antagonistic they can cause immense harm.

 ```{figure} ../../figures/first-pull-request.*
 ---